Game Version: 2.0

-In good enough hands3 it achieves one of the highest MV/s values in the game.
+In good enough hands5 it achieves one of the highest MV/s values in the game.
 It is also particularly suited to take advantage of characters like Beidou and Electro Traveler due to the extreme amount of attacks done per second, fully unleashing the potential they have.
-As all damage done by Amber in this case is PHYS one, their Electro element also helps to set up ‘Superconduct’ elemental reaction to increase her personal damage.
+As all damage done by Amber in this case is physical, their Electro element also helps to set up the ‘Superconduct’ elemental reaction to increase her personal damage.

 Baron Bunny and Fiery Rain are used exactly in the same roles as in [Melt] set-up.

 This build particularly shines with C1.
-In [Melt] extra arrow barely does anything, but in [Phys] it is a straight 20% output increase.
+In [Melt], an extra arrow barely does anything, but in [Phys] it is a straight 20% output increase.
 Cons beyond C1 don’t add anything dramatic to the table damage wise.